SnoopyDogoGod/Poker-hand-analysis/README.md

   <i>Figure 3: Labelisation of a hand</i>
 </p>

-As we can see on **Figure 3**, we labelise the 119 bit hand to a 263 bit vector of strength probability.
+As we can see on **Figure 3**, we labelise the 119 bit hand to a 263 dimentional vector of strength probability.

 ## Data Creation